 Perth to Geraldton (2 days)

-Geraldton to Carnarvon (3 to 4 days)
+Geraldton to Carnarvon (4 days)

 Carnarvon to Exmouth (3 to 4 days)